dajevu/sfdc-dart/README.md

 SETUP
 =====

-After downloading the code, run "pub install" at the root directory level to install the required packages (as identified in the pubspec.yaml file).
+1. After downloading the code, run "pub install" at the root directory level to install the required packages (as identified in the pubspec.yaml file).
+If the libraries identified in the yaml file have been updated since this post, you may have to upgrade to the latest version of the Dart SDK.

+2. When "pub install" correctly installs all of the dependencies, run "dart build.dart" from the root directory.

+3. Update the constants.dart file to include your Salesforce credentials within the definition of LOGIN_CREDENTIALS.

+4. Start the server component by running "dart bin/server.dart" (or "dart bin\server.dart" if on Windows).

+5. Within the Dart IDE,